 So: you should consider your options very carefully before parting with any hard-earned cash to pay for law school.
 Most trainees we interviewed for this guide secured their training contracts before starting law school, and all other things being equal this is the course we advise you to follow.
 Starting law school without a training contract lined up will always be a calculated gamble.
 Elsewhere on this website you can read more about How to fund law school.

 As an added incentive most commercial firms will pay all or part of your LPC fees as well as a living allowance; smaller non-commercial firms do not usually do this.
 See our Table of salaries and benefits for full details.
 We should also point out that your future is in your hands: whether you land a traineeship or NQ job depends on how hard you work at getting the right experience, learn what firms are looking for, and target the right employers.
-For more advice on this topic read our feature How suitable are you and what do recruiters want?
+For more advice on this topic read our feature What are legal recruiters looking for?

 Survival of the fittest

-As a whole, the legal profession weathered the 2008/09 recession relatively well, but one lasting effect has been that recruitment numbers at big law firms are now lower than before the crash.
-For example, the elite City firms known as the 'silver circle' were looking to recruit 305 trainees (to start in 2011) when we asked in 2008, but want just 200 (to start in 2020) when we asked this year – one of this group of elite firms, KWM, has even gone bust!
-The same story is true outside the capital: five big national firms (Addleshaws, DLA Piper, Eversheds, Pinsent Masons and Squires) were in the market for 325 trainees in the 2008/09 recruitment cycle, but are looking for just 245 in 2017/18.
-The good news is that recruitment numbers at some firms are actually up in the last few years, and there are new recruiters in the market; this is reflected by the 5% increase in the number of training contracts offered in 2015/16 (to 5,728) on top of a 9% increase the previous year.
+One difference between the legal profession today and ten or 15 years ago is that the biggest firms recruit relatively fewer trainees.
+For example, the elite City firms known as the 'silver circle' were looking to recruit 305 trainees (to start in 2011) when we asked in 2008, but want just 195 to start in 2021 when we asked this year – one of this group of elite firms, KWM, has even gone bust!
+The same story is true outside the capital: five big national firms (Addleshaws, DLA Piper, Eversheds, Pinsent Masons and Squires) were in the market for 325 trainees in the 2008/09 recruitment cycle, but are looking for just 260 in 2018/19.
+The good news is that recruitment numbers at some firms are actually up, and there are new recruiters in the market (especially US firms).
+The number of traineeships up for grabs each year appears to be relatively stable with 5,719 registered in 2016/17, roughly the same as the year before.

 Here are the stats for entry into the profession in the past decade which show recruitment numbers see-sawing then slowly edging upwards in recent years: